Julien-R44/vite-plugin-validate-env/README.md

 Beware, there are some limitations if you use Zod.
 For example, you can't use a boolean or number type directly.
 Because everything that comes from your `.env` file is a string by default.

-So to validate a boolean you must use `preprocess`, and `transform`, like this:
+So to validate other types than string you must use `preprocess`, and `transform`, like this:
 ```ts
 // env.ts
 import { defineConfig } from '@julr/vite-plugin-validate-env'